Pretrial Detention and Bail in Massachusetts: Key Insights and Legal Rights

 If you’ve been accused of a crime, you have specific rights under Massachusetts law, including:

-• The right to a fair and speedy trial: The court must schedule your trial within a reasonable amount of time.
+• The right to a fair and speedy trial.

-• The right to know the charges against you: You have the right to understand the charges you are facing.
+• The right to know the charges against you.

 Challenges and Concerns Around the Dangerousness Bill